 In contrast, the

-Netherlands is well-known for its appeltaart (apple pie), ontbijtkoek (spiced
+Netherlands is well-known for its appeltaart, ontbijtkoek (spiced

 breakfast cake, also called "pepper cake"), and boterkoek (butter